 Chikara Mizukami was born into a wagashi-making family and in 1977 he founded his own wagashi shop, Ikouan.
 Away from his own kitchen, Mizukami-san provides demonstrations at Relais Desserts and gives lectures on wagashi at art museums around the world.
 He was also nominated as 1 of the 5 Japanese chefs out of 400 best chefs in the world selected by Where Chef’s Eat, a guide to chef’s favorite restaurants.
 Mizukami-san is a true artisan and his expertise has been sought by famous confectionery makers in Japan and around the world, such as Sadaharu Aoki and Jane-Charles Rochoux.
 As such this exclusive hands-on experience is subject to Mizukami-san’s schedule.
 (This service is on a private basis.)

-Sadly, your stay in Japan must come to an end today.
-A private taxi has been arranged to pick you up from your hotel, and take you in comfort to Tokyo Narita Airport.
-Journey time is around 90 minutes, depending on traffic conditions.
-At the airport, you will be dropped right at the door of the departures lobby, making for a smooth end to your trip.
+Unfortunately, your journey through Japan must come to an end today.
+We have arranged a private taxi service from your hotel to the Tokyo Narita Airport, so you can end your adventure in comfort and style.
+This ride will be about 90 minutes, depending on traffic conditions.
+You will be dropped off directly at the door of the Narita Airport departures lobby, making for a seamless transition to your flight.

-We hope you had an incredible adventure in Japan and we wish you safe and pleasant travels onward!
+We hope you had a wonderful trip and we wish you safe and happy travels home!
 (This service is on a private basis.)

 In Takayama you will stay at the Tanabe Ryokan.
 A short walk or even shorter taxi ride from Takayama Station, this is a high quality traditional inn located in the old town area of the city close to the morning markets and within easy walking distance of the temple area and the town museum.
 The rooms all have attached bathroom facilities but the inn also boasts really nice large communal baths which are great for relaxing in after a day out sightseeing.
 The owners Mr and Mrs Tanabe are gracious hosts and will do their very best to ensure you have a fabulous stay.